jamesjmtaylor/weg-api/README.md

 with a semicolon (`;`) character, i.e. `SELECT * FROM guns WHERE id = 5;`

 ## Spike Findings
-The final stack was decided upon after experimentation with Ktor and Spark.
+The final stack was decided upon after experimentation with Ktor, Spark, and SpringBoot.
 Ktor was decided against because of the immaturity of the stack and lack of documentation.
 Spark was decided against primarily for the sake of expediency (Spark did everything SpringBoot is capable of, but required more code overall).